 Component shelf.
 If you will be using shelves in your base cabinets to hold media components such as your cable box, receiver, Blue Ray or DVD player, receiver or other electronic component, you will surely deal with cable connections.
 When constructing the adjustable shelves for your media equipment, A Cut Above’s staff always cut a large arc in the back, enabling the wires from one component to be connected to components on other shelves.

-Drawer slides.
-A Cut Above uses side mounted, ball bearing cabinet drawer slides and under mount slides.
-The slides are full-extension and self-closing, thus making it very easy for you to access all the contents of your cabinetry drawers.
+Drawer glides.
+A Cut Above uses soft close, under mount drawer glides for all drawers, roll outs, and pullout shelves.
+The drawer glides are full-extension and soft closing, thus making it very easy for you to access all the contents of your cabinetry drawers.

 Valances.
 The valance is the piece of an upper cabinet that connects the two sides.
 This piece can be straight (horizontal to the floor) or arched (curved).
 If you want curved valances they can be a regular arc, an irregular arc, a gothic arch, a semi-circle or any other style.
 Whatever your design calls for, A Cut Above’s craftsmen can do it.